What are the advantages of the direct access scheme?

 What type of work do you do?

-The main focus of my current practice is on banking, insurance, shipping, commercial arbitration and international and domestic trade and business, restitution/commercial fraud and constructive trusts.
-Professional negligence is another field in which I practice, and for which I have been commended in the Legal 500 in 2012, 2013, 2014 and 2015.
+The main focus of my current practice is on commercial disputes of various kinds involving such matters as shareholders, insolvency, banking, insurance, shipping, commercial arbitration, international and domestic trade and business, restitution/commercial fraud and constructive trusts.
+Professional negligence is another field in which I practice, and for which I have been commended in the Legal 500 since 2012.
 I also have experience of competition and restraint of trade, professional disciplinary tribunals, as well as employment and discrimination, and property disputes.
-I have represented clients in a number of commercial and professional negligence mediations, and has sat as arbitrator in LMAA, LCIA and other forms of arbitration.
-I am a CEDR trained mediator, and have also acted as Counsel in a number of mediations.
+I have represented clients in a number of commercial and professional negligence mediations and have sat as arbitrator in LMAA, LCIA and other forms of arbitration.
+I am a CEDR trained mediator and have also acted as Counsel in a number of mediations.

 What types of direct access work have you done?